Job prospects Early Childhood Educator Assistant in Québec

-Accessing an educator's position usually require a college diploma in early childhood education or an Attestation of College Studies in early childhood education.
-For early childhood assistants, a high school diploma and working experience with children are normally the basic requirements.
-In addition, a certificate of absence of impediment in connection with the job, as well as a valid first aid certificate for early childhood (which includes a section on severe allergies) are often required.
-Employers are looking for creative, dynamic, patient people with teamwork skills and interpersonal skills with children, parents and other staff.
+Access to an educator position usually requires a college diploma in early childhood education or an Attestation of College Studies in early childcare education.
+Basic requirements for positions for early childhood assistants usually include a high school diploma and working experience with children.
+In addition, a certificate establishing that there is no impediment in connection with the job, as well as a valid first aid certificate for early childhood (which includes a section on severe allergies) are often required.
+Employers look for creative, dynamic and patient people with teamwork skills and interpersonal skills with children, parents and other staff.

 Here are some key facts about Early childhood educators and assistants in Québec:

 - Approximately 88,800 people work in this occupation.

 - Early childhood educators and assistants mainly work in the following sectors:

 - Social assistance (NAICS 624): 79%

 - Elementary and secondary schools (NAICS 6111): 19%